Children's Digest: Profile and features

 The magazine's original concept was similar to that of Reader's Digest, but aimed at children aged seven to twelve.
 It reprinted stories, comics and, for a time, each issue contained a story book with many of its illustrations.
 A 1951 newspaper story stated Children's Digest contained an average of 40 pages of special comics dramatizing classic novels such as Gulliver's Travels and Alice's Adventures in Wonderland.

-Some of the famous poems and stories to appear during the magazine's early years were Carl Sandburg's Rootabaga Stories, Lucretia P. Hale's The Peterkin Papers, and L. Frank Baum's American Fairy Tales.
+Some of the famous poems and stories that appeared during the magazine's early years were Carl Sandburg's Rootabaga Stories, Lucretia P. Hale's The Peterkin Papers, and L. Frank Baum's American Fairy Tales.

 Starting in the 1960s the content of Children's Digest changed from reprinted stories to a combination of reprints, modern stories and nonfiction.
 The inscription on the magazine's spine had been "Best Stories - Famous Classics - Picture Stories", then became "Great Stories - History - Science - Biography - True Adventure."
 During 1969 Louis Wolf's Stories of Our American Past was in the January issue, Roy Chapman Andrew's All About Dinosaurs was published in February, and a biography of football star Joe Namath was in the November issue.

 From 1966 to 1979 The Adventures of Tintin were reprinted in the magazine.
 These reprints increased Tintin's popularity in the United States for, at the time, Children's Digest had a circulation of around 700,000 copies monthly.

+Cover Illustrations

+From December 1951 to September 1963, Japanese-American artist and author Gyo Fujikawa illustrated the covers.
+From November 1963 to December 1965, she did 6 additional covers.
+Other cover illustrators during this period include Arthur Syzk, Gustaf Tenggren, Anthony Ravielli, Ed Valergerski, Bob Kuhn, Frank McCarthy, Leonard Weisgard, Hergé, John Tenniel,Tomi Ungerer, and Gordon Laite.